peterwittek/qml-rg/Git Tutorial/Notes.md

 Contemporary version control systems, including git, are distributed.
 This means that you always work on the local copy of a project (called a *repository* in git).
 If you are working alone on a manuscript or a bit of code, that is fine.
 If you want to collaborate with others, you need a host for your repository.
 GitHub is the biggest such host for open source projects, but, for instance, Overleaf, an online collaborative editor for TeX files, also uses git under the hood.

+In the grand scheme of things, I see git and GitHub as enabling technologies to pursue open science.
+Credit is properly attributed, licences can be clarified, and it is easy to pitch in.
+If your work includes computational bits, you can easily create a repository with the details and share them as a computational appendix that you can link from the paper itself.
+This ensure the reproduceability of your results and lowers the barrier for others to jump on the research topics that you are interested in.

 We structure this tutorial along the following topics:

 1. Using git as an annotated, unlimited undo history, with possibility for parallel branches and merges between them.